Image sharing: Link aggregation sites

 Image sharing on social news and image aggregation sites such as Reddit, Imgur, 4chan, Pinterest and Tumblr allow users to share images with a large community of users.
 Images are the most liked content of the aggregation and media sharing site Reddit; and according to data analyst Randy Olson as of August 2014, nearly 2/3 of all successful posts on the site were links to an image hosted on Imgur.

 Mobile

 Sharing images via mobile phones has become popular.
 Several networks and applications have sprung up offering capabilities to share captured photos directly from mobile phones to social networks.
 The most prominent of these is Instagram, which has quickly become the dominant image sharing-centric social network with over 500 million members.
 Other applications and networks offering similar service and growing in popularity include Streamzoo, Path, PicsArt, Piictu, and Starmatic.

 Apps

-Instagram, Snapchat and, in China, Nice (mobile app) are photo sharing apps with millions of users.
+Instagram, Snapchat, and Nice are examples of photo sharing apps with millions of users.